mfarelasyrofi/sistem-inventaris-website/README.md

 # Sistem-Inventaris-Barang
 Membuat Sistem Inventaris Barang Berbasis Website

-NOTES: This project is a project of a system that can manage the stock of goods and also information on a company
+NOTES: This website project is a system that can manage stock and information on a company